amuni3/amuni3.github.io/_portfolio/5_project.markdown

 The problem with using 3D reconstruction softwares like
 <a href="https://msdn.microsoft.com/en-us/library/dn188670.aspx" target="blank"> KinectFusion</a>,
-is that they are designed for modelling static scenes.
+is that they are designed for modeling static scenes.
 This makes it harder to model chickens.
 I am working on an algorithm that would undo this motion to robustly generate 360 degree view models.